nearmap/libddog/docs/MAINTAINER_GUIDE.md

 4. Some commands in `ddog` are broken, or don't work given certain inputs.
 5. The way we package and release libddog is broken and leads to released versions being broken or unusable.

+Here is how our testing efforts map onto these risks:

+Our **integration tests** squarely target #1 and aim to fully (or close to fully) exercise the libddog API against the Datadog API.
+This is our best defense against changes in the Datadog API breaking libddog over time.
+Our tests consist of dashboards modeled using libddog and pushed to Datadog.
+We also verify that the update succeeded by fetching the dashboard from Datadog (in JSON) and comparing the JSON document we sent to the one Datadog echoes back to us.
+Modulo of a few unique identifiers, timestamps and other fields the client doesn't (or doesn't want to) control they should be identical.

+As usual with integration tests, they are slow and inconvenient to run.
+They require a Datadog account and valid credentials, so they cannot be run in CI.

 ## Steps to release a new version